You must attend an orientation session in order to register for classes.

 Final Fall Orientation

-There will be a final orientation offered the week before the start of classes for all students who are unable to attend an orientation session throughout the summer.
+There will be a final orientation offered the week before the start of classes for all students who are unable to attend an orientation session in June or July.
+The 2019 Final Fall orientation will take place from August 27-30.

 New SMTD Undergraduate Student Welcome Ceremony – required for all incoming undergraduates

-All incoming SMTD undergraduate students are invited to attend the New Undergraduate Student Welcome Ceremony that will be held in Britton Recital Hall on Thursday, August 30 beginning at 6:30pm.
+All incoming SMTD undergraduate students are invited to attend the New Undergraduate Student Welcome Ceremony that will be held in Britton Recital Hall in the Moore Building on Thursday, August 29 beginning at 6:30pm.

 Living Arts is an interdisciplinary residential community in Bursley Hall on the U-M North Campus that brings together 115 undergraduates in the arts, architecture, engineering, and other fields to explore innovation, creativity and collaboration.
 Living Arts strives to provide an open, playful environment that encourages students to generate and pursue creative new ideas.
 The program offers weekly classes and monthly workshops by distinguished faculty and working professionals from the fields of engineering, architecture, visual arts, film, music performance and composition, dance, and theater.
 All Living Arts students take an interdisciplinary class together and work on collaborative projects.
 In addition, Living Arts provides mentorship by older students and support for Living Arts students to create their own programming and events.